BSc Politics, Philosophy and Economics

 Course overview

-At SOAS, we look at these disciplines from a non-Western perspective, equipping our students with a global outlook that is valued by employers.
-In the first year you will be introduced to core topics, debates and methods in each of the three disciplines, focusing on Asia, Africa, and the Middle East.
+At SOAS, we look at politics, philosophy, and economics from a decolonial and global perspective, equipping our students with a robust cosmopolitan outlook that is highly valued by employers.
+In the programme, you will be introduced to core topics, debates and methods in each of the three disciplines, focusing on Asia, Africa, and the Middle East.
+Our uniquely interdisciplinary and cross-cultural approach offers increased specialisation within each of the three subjects, as well as the opportunity to study one of the vast range of languages offered at SOAS.

 A SOAS PPE degree will equip you with the knowledge and skills to pursue a wide range of careers in the public and private sectors at national and international levels, including in public policy, governmental or non-governmental organisations, diplomacy, data management, risk analysis, business and finance.